Here we are again. Another year has started, and this is usually the time to set some goals for the coming year. Have you set your goal already?

 Don’t be too specific!

 Setting goals should always start with the question “Why?”
 Setting a goal like making one Million Euro is not a goal without being clear why you want this in the first place.
 There are always multiple ways to achieve a goal.
-Restricting it to money is like restricting your options.
+Restricting it to money is like limiting your options.
 A goal is a direction.
 A place you would like to be, A feeling you would like to have.
 It doesn’t mean you shouldn’t dream it and paint a picture on the wall.
 Just don’t make it dependent on that specific wall, but keep the why in mind and strive for the answer and not just the detail.

-I have some goals I might never achieve, but I keep going and the changes in my life have been amazing.
+I have some goals I might never achieve, but I keep going, and the changes in my life have been amazing.
 The most important thing is to enjoy the journey, discover the new and see yourself becoming an amazing person with real purpose.

 Are you ready for the ride?
 Where do you want to go?